 Repeat back to her, in your own words, what she just told you.
 Then, add an opinion to it and dig deeper by asking another question.
 I call this the snowball technique, and it’s great for creating deep conversations and making connections.

-Stoicism is an ancient Greek philosophy that many contemporary greats have adopted.
-This philosophy teaches us to see things the way that they are, and not embellish.
+Stoicism is an ancient Greek philosophy that’s making a comeback.
+It teaches us to see things the way that they are, and not embellish.
 It’s also helps us to detach emotionally from things that can stir us up.
 For more info try The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living

 It can feel awkward to compliment people when we’re not used to it.
 Sincere compliments are a great way to charm those around us and make connections.
 It’s also a good chance for you to practice getting out of your shell.

 To make a sincere compliment, look at her and pick a quality like her sense of style, jewelry, hairstyle, or whatever else stand out to you.
 Keep the compliment low key and don’t repeat it more than once.
 Just be causal like, “That’s a nice tie.
 Where did you get it?” or “You have nicely done nails.
 Good summer colours.”

 Smiles not only make others happy, but they also make the smiler happy too.
 When we smile it tells others were friendly and open to being approached.
 Smile at a stranger every time you go out to spread the good vibe to yourself and others.